Easy, Short to Moderate Dog Friendly Hiking Trails in Whistler

 If driving from Vancouver, keep your eyes out for the Brandywine Falls sign on your right about 25 minutes north of Squamish.
 The parking lot is immediately off the highway and the short 1 kilometre trail takes you over then alongside the Cheakamus River to the viewing area.
 The only facilities in the park are pit toilets and picnic tables and there is no charge for hiking or for parking your vehicle in the park.

 The gate off of the highway is locked at night and in the winter so at these times you simply park at the edge of the highway and hike past the gate.
 In the winter you often see people strapping on snowshoes for the short trek to the falls in the snow.
-Brandywine Falls Provincial Park is attached to the wonderful Sea to Sky Trail which runs between and beyond Whistler and Squamish.
+Brandywine Falls Provincial Park is attached to the wonderful Sea to Sky Trail mentioned at the top of this list, which runs between and beyond Whistler and Squamish.
 It is a wide, gravel biking and hiking trail that will eventually extend north to Pemberton.

 Why should you take your dog to Brandywine Falls?